1871fotc/1871fotc.github.io/docs/guided-tours.md

 ## Upcoming guided tours

-Tours are on the first Sunday of each month (March to December) from 10:30 to 12:00.
+Tours are on the first Sunday of each month (March to December) from 10:30am to 12:00.

-Our next tour is on **Sunday 6 November**.
+Our next tour is on **Sunday 6 November** and is titled, **Soldiers of the Queen**.
 The tour is limited to 20 people.
 Add it to your calendar.

 [Add to Calendar :fontawesome-regular-calendar-plus:](assets/calendar/fotc-tour-20221106.ics){ .md-button .md-button--primary }